Regularity of kinetic Fokker-Planck equations in bounded domains: Nonlocal reflection boundary problems

 \subsection{A priori estimates}

-Due to the same regularization procedure as the one used to deal with the inflow injection case, it is actually sufficient to prove the following lemma about the Hölder regularity of the macroscopic boundary quantity.
+Due to the same regularization procedure as the one used to deal with the inflow injection case, it is actually sufficient to prove the following lemma about the H\"older regularity of the macroscopic boundary quantity.

+We notice that the solution to \eqref{FP} with reflection boundary conditions lacks prescribed boundary data.
+We can first only get regularity around the outgoing boundary $\Gamma_+$, which exhibits singular estimates up to the grazing set $\Gamma_0$; for instance, the right hand side of \eqref{wbd} below will approach infinity as $r_0\rightarrow 0$.
+Fortunately, the weight $n_x\cdot v$ appearing in the nonlocal reflection operator $\NN$ will contribute to reconciling these estimates.
+This observation leads to the following lemma, which shows the regularity of $\NN f$ for $f$ solving \eqref{FP}.